openshift/training/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# DEPRECATED CONTENT
+This content was originally designed for pre-release versions of OpenShift 3.
+Since then, a lot has changed, and it has fallen into disrepair.
+If you are interested in this content, we suggest you checkout the [Discovery Center](https://github.com/openshift/discoverycenter) and consider contributing there.

 # OpenShift "Training"
 This repository provides instructions for how to set up a basic OpenShift 3.X environment.
 It contains various examples of using OpenShift 3.X.
 The table of